Nico, 1988

-Nico, 1988 is a 2017 biographical film based on pop singer Nico directed by Susanna Nicchiarelli.
-A co-production between Italy and Belgium, it was shot in English language.
-The film had its world premiere at the Venice Festival on 31 August 2017.
-The film follows Nico during the last year of her life.
+Nico, 1988 is a 2017 biographical drama film written and directed by Susanna Nicchiarelli.
+A co-production between Italy and Belgium, the film chronicles the last year of the life of German singer and model Nico.
+It had its world premiere at the 74th Venice International Film Festival on 30 August 2017, and was released theatrically in Italy on 12 October 2017 by I Wonder Pictures.